The Web: Homepage Authoring

 The Annotated Homepage

-Now look at the Example Homepage, which you should have just perused, and ideally should have showing in another window, also has an annotated version to which it should be compared.
-Have a look.
+Now look at the Example Homepage, which you should have just perused, and ideally should have showing in another window.
+Use Control-U or the View->Source menu item to see the source code.

 Send comments to www@talisman.org